Signature Hardware Faucets

 However, the information provided about faucets on the site is not as complete as it should be.
 In a sampling of faucet pages, we found the technical information section for most faucets contains almost nothing in the way of actual technical information.
 Often it is nothing more than a dimensioned drawing of the faucet.
 This is where we would expect to see detailed specifications, certifications, and a parts diagram.

-These standards and the tests to be used to confirm compliance with the standards are set out in ASME A112.18.1/CSA B125.1 which establishes the joint U.S./Canadian requirements for the safety, integrity and reliability of faucets, and ANSI/NSF 61/9 which specifies the North American "lead-free" requirements and test for other toxins such as arsenic and mercury.
+These standards and the tests to be used to confirm compliance with the standards are set out in ASME A112.18.1/CSA B125.1 which establishes the joint U.S./Canadian requirements for the safety, integrity and mechanical reliability of faucets, and ANSI/NSF 61/9 which specifies the North American "lead-free" and drinking water safety requirements including tests for toxins such as arsenic and mercury.
 Faucets that do not meet these standards may not be legally installed, and in most cases cannot be lawfully offered for sale in the U.S. or Canada.
-Nor can faucets that have not been tested and certified.

 We initially searched for Signature Hardware's faucet certificates in 2011, but did not find a single one.
 So we asked the company for its listing file number(s).
 Each certificate has a file or registry number, making it easy to quickly find a listing.
 Our request was met with a series of evasions, half truths and delays for most of three years.
 During that time, the company identified just one file number — and it was for another company — not Signature Hardware.
 When we pointed that out, the company refused to provide any more certificate numbers.

 In January, 2015 we received a letter from Brett Greenhalgh6 who identified himself as the Chief Financial Officer of Signature Hardware.
-The letter restated the company's claim that its faucets are certified as complying with ASME A112.18.1/CSA B125.1 and with the lead-free requirements of ANSI/NSF 61/9, but once again declined to provide the company's listing certificates.
+The letter restated the company's claim that its faucets are certified as complying with ASME A112.18.1/CSA B125.1 and with the lead-free and drinking water safety requirements of ANSI/NSF 61/9, but once again declined to provide the company's listing certificates.
 He stated:

 We have these certificates and provide them to legitimate customers.
 We do not post them publically (sic) nor do we carelessly distribute them.
 These certificates contain important supplier information that we deem to be proprietary.
 Publically (sic) posting these certificates would publish our supply base to our competitors, which we elect not to do.In other words, "We have the certificates, but they're secret....".